pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 Detail Models must subclass their respective Master Serializer.

-Furthermore, every Serializer representing a Master Model should subclass a special Serializer created for Master/Detail models, :class:`pulp.app.serializers.base.MasterModelSerializer`.
-This Serializer includes a definition for the `type` field present on all models inheriting from :class:`pulp.app.models.base.MasterModel`, and also identifies the `type` field as filterable, centralizing common behavior that we're likely to want in all Serializers representing Models in a Master/Detail Relationship.
+Furthermore, every Serializer representing a Master Model should subclass a special Serializer created for Master/Detail models, :class:`pulpcore.app.serializers.base.MasterModelSerializer`.
+This Serializer includes a definition for the `type` field present on all models inheriting from :class:`pulpcore.app.models.MasterModel`, and also identifies the `type` field as filterable, centralizing common behavior that we're likely to want in all Serializers representing Models in a Master/Detail Relationship.